tatiana-bernon/pearing/README.md

 ## Team Members Availability

-Andras - Thur-Friday (available after 8.30 online)
+*Andras* - Thur-Friday (available after 8.30 online)
         - Weekend available
         - Mon to Wed next week available

-Daryl   - Very flexible and available as per need.
+*Daryl*   - Very flexible and available as per need.

-Bhiv    - Very flexible except Thur Lunch
+*Bhiv*    - Very flexible except Thur Lunch

-Tati    - Very flexible except I cannot stay later than 10.30 pm as I take the public transport and need to go before last bus/train
+*Tati*    - Very flexible except I cannot stay later than 10.30 pm as I take the public transport and need to go before last bus/train

 ## Team Members Expectations

--Andras shared that he really wants to have a complete product to share and mentioned that in aiming in doing so,  this journey will be one filled of learning.
+- *Andras* shared that he really wants to have a complete product to share and mentioned that in aiming in doing so,  this journey will be one filled of learning.

--Daryl shared about how he would estimate time as per task. (cutting it into 1/3 of initial time he thought of) and that of course he is focussed on enjoying the learning journey of this process but also would want a good end product to showcase.
+- *Daryl* shared about how he would estimate time as per task. (cutting it into 1/3 of initial time he thought of) and that of course he is focussed on enjoying the learning journey of this process but also would want a good end product to showcase.

-- Bhiv shared that the experience is mostly important and the learning out of it, if we have a neat end product amazing if its not exactly what we planned, the experience would have been a rich one anyways.
+- *Bhiv* shared that the experience is mostly important and the learning out of it, if we have a neat end product amazing if its not exactly what we planned, the experience would have been a rich one anyways.

-- Tatiana shared that she would really want to see a completed product to demo at Graduation, but also expects lots of fun and learning through this final group project.
+- *Tati* shared that she would really want to see a completed product to demo at Graduation, but also expects lots of fun and learning through this final group project.

 ![alt text](https://miro.medium.com/max/2644/1*-mCWVWM_8rgv9EbwhlcFUA.jpeg)